tonycamp/explendid/README.md

 no explanation now what soo ever about the code without no single reminder or description with any remark

 in the fast version goes like compression of the file 75kb taken in 1 min.

+since im doing 200 000 000 integer to just store a bit over 200 000 000 bits goes like max filesize of 200 000 000 / 8 = max file size of 22Mb or soo lots to improve.